-As the number one city in the United States for sex trafficking, Atlanta is home to a staggering 12,400 transactions each month.
+Atlanta is the number one city in the United States for sex trafficking.
+Georgia is home to a staggering 12,400 cash for sex transactions each month.
 The House of Cherith serves as a safe and refreshing home for victims of sexual exploitation and trafficking.

 Our Sex Trafficking Problem

 Sex trafficking is the second largest criminal enterprise in the world.
 According to a federally-funded study from the Urban Institute, Atlanta has been named the “Sex Trafficking Capital of the United States,” where an estimated 12,400 transactions happen each month.
 In this heinous market, young boys and girls – typically between the ages of 11 and 14 – are sold into a life of sexual abuse in the name of big profits.

 - Atlanta was home to a staggering $290 million spent on sex trafficking, while the next closest city was Miami at $235 million.